Farmland Assessment Policy

 In rural Alberta, farming buildings are exempt from assessment according to Provincial legislation.
 As a result of this exemption, no property tax is paid on a farm building.

 Farm Residence(s): All farm residences in rural municipalities are valued and assessed on the basis of market value.
 The dominant valuation approach in leading to the market value standard in a rural municipality is the cost approach modified to the market.
 The direct sales comparison approach is widely used to complement the cost approach.
-The income approach is rare and in most cases, it is never used.
+The income approach is rare and in most cases, is never used.
 The value of the farm residence is adjusted based on positive or negative attributes of the property, size and features of the house, services and location.

-Farm residence(s) can receive an exemption from the market value assessment.
+Farm residence(s) can receive exemptions from the market value assessment.
 In rural municipalities, the Provincial Government allows a farm residence to be exempt on the basis of the amount of farmland assessment in the owner’s unit.
 The maximum exemption is $61,540 for the first residence of a farm owner’s unit, and $30,770 for each additional residence.

 Frequently Asked Questions